f4z3r/kubectl-beers/README.md

 FLAGS:
     -A, --all-namespaces    It ... well it does nothing really...
+    -a, --ascii             Uses ASCII art instead of Unicode.
+    -b, --bottled           Gives you bottled beer.
     -h, --help              Prints help information
     -V, --version           Prints version information